heliossun/LaCoT/rebuttal.md

 > **`Q1-2`**:   I wonder if the comparison with GRPO in Table 1 is fair, as LaCoT uses a different training set as R1-OneVision.

 For the SFT stage, approximately 60% of our training data overlaps with that used by R1-OneVision, while the remaining 40% is drawn from LLaVA-CoT to mitigate data bias and enhance reasoning diversity.
-Importantly, in the RL stage—which we consider the most critical for performance—R1-OneVision (GRPO) utilizes 10k newly collected samples, whereas LaCoT reuses only 3k samples from the SFT stage without additional data collection.
-This indicates that LaCoT achieves strong performance with significantly less RL supervision, highlighting its efficiency and generalization.
+Importantly, in the RL stage—which we consider the most critical for performance—R1-OneVision (GRPO) utilizes 10k newly collected samples.
+In contrast, LaCoT reuses only 3k samples from the SFT stage without additional data collection, indicating that LaCoT achieves strong performance with significantly less RL supervision, which highlights its efficiency and generalization.

 > **`Q1-3`**: The performance of GRPO in Table 2 is a bit strange, as is contradictory with most recent papers observation.
 My empirical experience also indicates that GRPO works better than SFT especially in terms of generalization.
 The details of this ablation is not provided and no analysis on why this abnormal behavior happens.